pasqualintosh/react-exp-geolocation/README.md

 # react-exp-geolocation
-just a sample app which show latitude an d longitude trough navigator api
+just a sample app which show latitude an d longitude through navigator api